Great Books About Book Clubs

 By 1943, Grace had become the Chief Librarian after her boss was sent to an internment camp in Germany.
 She is taking a great risk in hiding books banned by the Nazis in order to protect them from destruction.
 She also strongly believes in the importance of access to books during this terrible period.
 But when neighbors are offered extra rations for reporting each other, who can she trust?

 Each chapter of this novel starts with information on a different banned book, adding an extra layer to this already engaging story.
-Don’t miss the author’s note that highlights which part of this story closely follows the history of the occupation of Jersey.
+Don’t miss the author’s note that highlights which parts of this story closely follows the history of the occupation of Jersey.

-The Bordeaux Book Club
+The Forgotten Book Club book cover

 Book Summary

-The Busybody Book Club
+Busybody Book Club book cover

 Book Summary